owlbarn/tutorial/book/stats/README.md

 ### Basic Theory

-While decriptive statitics solely concern properties of the observed data, statistical inference focusses on studying whether the data set is sampled from a larger population.
+While descriptive statistics solely concern properties of the observed data, statistical inference focusses on studying whether the data set is sampled from a larger population.
 In other words, statistical inference make propositions about a population.
 Hypothesis test is an important method in inferential statistical analysis.
 There are two hypotheses proposed with regard to the statistical relationship between data sets.

 * Null hypothesis $H_0$: there is no relationship between two data sets.
 * Alternative hypothesis $H_1$: there is statistically significant relationship between two data sets.